Maine delegation opposes Trump’s destroyer construction cuts

-President Trump’s budget proposal includes funding for two destroyers like those built at Bath Iron Works in the upcoming year but would slash the number of destroyers built in subsequent years, Maine’s congressional delegation said Tuesday.
+PORTLAND — President Donald Trump’s budget proposal includes funding for two destroyers like those built at Bath Iron Works in the upcoming year but would slash the number of destroyers built in subsequent years, Maine’s congressional delegation said Tuesday.

 The delegation “strongly opposes” a reduction in the number of destroyers built over a five-year time frame, saying it “would seemingly be at odds with the congressionally mandated goal of building a 355-ship Navy,” the lawmakers said in a joint statement.
 The Navy currently has about 294 ships.